swanysimon/Baseball-Stat-Scraper/README.md

 baseball-reference.stats
 ========================

-Extracts stats from baseball-reference.com of each active player's last 3 years
+Extracts stats from baseball-reference.com of each active player's last 3 years.